4 Introduction to Microbial Genomics

 • You can also find microbial signatures in petrous bones etc. it will just be a different range of organisms.
 Everything is worth getting screened!

-The typical number of sequences recovered for an organism will depend on a range of factors which can only rarely be predicted even in samples for which osteological/historical record show a clear association with a pathogen.
+The typical number of sequences recovered for an organism will depend on a range of factors which can only rarely be predicted, even in samples for which osteological/historical records show a clear association with a pathogen.
 Major factors are: overall sample preservation, depth of sequencing, abundance of the organism peri-mortem, disease phenotype, genome size & composition, “noise” from other organism, etc.

-For some applications in microbial genomics, unselective/biased sequencing can be key, and for this shotgun sequencing is a powerful tool at our disposal since it allows for the indiscriminate sequencing of all DNA found within the sample.
+For some applications in microbial genomics, unselective/unbiased sequencing is key, and because of this shotgun sequencing is a powerful tool at our disposal, since it allows for the indiscriminate sequencing of all DNA found within the sample.
 Particularly in cases of organisms with large pangenomes, where you might be interested in looking for a large variety of intervals, which would be very costly to do using target enrichment.
 Or in cases where novel insights and genomes become relevant following the design of a target enrichment kit.
 Additionally, it allows for the simultaneous analysis of both microbial and host DNA.
 Understanding the composition of the microbial community of your sample can also be highly relevant with regard to identifying co-infectants, reconstructing disease histories and excluding gene intervals which could also stem from commensals or contaminants.

 Pro(s):